Imasha-Senadheera/Hot-Butter-Production/README.md

 # Hot-Butter-Production 🎬
-Welcome to HOTButter Production!
-We are one of the fastest-growing digital marketing companies specializing in social media advertising and content creation.
+I developed the website for HOTButter Production, a rapidly growing digital marketing company specializing in social media advertising and content creation.
+This project showcases the company’s services and portfolio through a sleek, user-friendly design.
-This repository contains the ongoing project for our digital marketing agency.

 ## Features